FranklinW10/Franklins_Projects/README.md

 ---

 ## Repository Structure

 The repository is organized into project folders.
-Each folder contains source code and (when needed) its own README with instructions.
+Each folder contains source code and, when needed, its own README with instructions.

 - **Java Projects**
   - *Battle Simulation Game* — A text-based OOP game where a hero fights monsters with weapons, upgrades, and special abilities.

+- **Machine Learning Projects**
+  - *Cause of College Alcohol Consumption* — Analyzes survey data to predict factors influencing alcohol consumption using machine learning techniques.
+  - *Image Categorization* — Classifies images using CNN and pre-trained models like ResNet, AlexNet, and VGGNet.

-- **Python / Jupyter Projects**
+- **Python Projects**
-  - *Baseball Data Analysis* — Scripts and notebooks using `pybaseball` and `pandas` to analyze MLB games.
+  - *Pokemon Sort* — Sorts Pokémon based on different parameters such as height, weight, and stats.
+  - *Weather API* — Fetches and displays weather information using API calls.
   - *Monte Carlo Nuclear Physics Simulation* — Calculates critical mass and survival fraction in nuclear fission.

 - **Other Projects**
+  - *Database Creation* — Built and optimized a MySQL database from an external dataset, including queries and views.
+  - *Data Visualization in R Studio* — Visualizes datasets using R for analysis and exploration.
   - Additional experiments and coursework in physics, math, and analytics.

 *(This list will grow as I continue adding more projects.)*

 ---
 ## Technologies Used
 - **Languages:** Java, Python, R, HTML/CSS, SQL
 - **Libraries/Frameworks:** Pandas, NumPy, Matplotlib, PyBaseball, JUnit
-- **Tools:** Git/GitHub, AWS (RDS, EC2), Jupyter Notebooks
+- **Tools:** Git/GitHub, Jupyter Notebooks

 ---